 So one thing is if we look at our application

-we don't really see our application,
+we don't really see it,

 we can't really see our bounding anymore.

-Why is that??... delete
+Why is that??... d

-our stage background-color is held as the name
+our stage background-color is the same name

 of the color of our

-non stage, so we can't even see our stage.
+stage, so we can't even see our stage.

 actually see it.